hemamalini-blip/Ex.No.5/README.md

 In conclusion, **structured prompt engineering is a key enabler for producing accurate, consistent, and actionable outputs**, making it an indispensable technique for automation in industries, education, and research.

----

-Do you want me to also draft a **short executive summary** (1–2 paragraphs) so your report looks more professional?

----

----